Autocust/ai-chat-widget/README.md

 - `data-cta-text`: The text for the call-to-action button in the chat widget.
 - `data-open-in-new-tab`: A boolean value to determine if URLs should open in a new tab (default is `true`).
 - `data-enable-utm`: Set to `true` to include UTM parameters in product URLs.
 Set to `false` to disable UTM parameters.
 Default is `true`.
+- `data-persistent-session`: Set to `true` to enable persistent sessions, allowing users to retain their chat history across sessions.
+Default is `false`.
+- `data-session-expiration`: The duration (in hours) for which the session is valid.
+After this period, the chat history will be wiped.
+Default is `24`.

 ### Supported Positions